 An accompanying CD is integrated with the text.
 A web version of the CD.

-Continuing interests
+Continuing Interests

 Thousands of languages all over the world will not be spoken in a generation or two.
 Thanks to an NSF grant, Ian Maddieson and I have worked with fieldworkers and students over the last 15 years on languages spoken in Africa, India, Australia, Brazil, the U.S. and elsewhere.

 A long-time ambition has been to hear and describe all the distinct sounds of the world's languages, perhaps 800 consonants and 200 vowels.
-This interest led to co-authoring with Ian Maddieson The Sounds of the World's Languages (Blackwells 1996).
+This interest led to co-authoring with Ian Maddieson The Sounds of the World's Languages (Blackwell 1996).

 With this go two other interests: